KevinArmbruster/AutoML-Information-Needs/README.md

 ## Targeted Results

-We aim to provide a collection of information needs and, building on these information needs, information need patterns of AutoML tools in human-in-the-loop.
+We aim to create a collection of information needs and, building on these information needs, information need patterns of AutoML tools in human-in-the-loop.
 A possible structure of the information need patterns is demonstrated in this [template](Template.md) and this [example](Example.md).
-This format is just a predefined format to make analyzing, refining and applying these information needs easier in the future.
+The pattern is just a predefined format to make analyzing, refining and applying these information needs easier in the future.

 Information need patterns should describe the context, when specific information needs are relevant, which information is needed, how you acquire the needed information and your goal why you need certain information.

 ## Getting Started